Dear Your Teen:

 Thank you for sharing your questions on alcoholism and the family.
 Your situation is complicated, and it is the kind of scenario families face with teens—nerve racking and confusing.
 I will address each part of the question separately.

-What should be the consequences of a 15-year-old drinking and lying about it?
+1. The consequences of drinking and lying

 Your daughter is showing you she is not quite ready to handle going to parties were alcohol is served.
 Anytime a teen puts herself in a situation that’s too much for her to handle responsibly, I advise parents to make her world a little smaller so she has only the amount she can handle.
 You would be wise to keep her out of situations like these for a long while (six months or a year) until she has time to mature.